HOD: Engr. Dr. Naeem Akram

 With exposure to new ideas and critical ways of thinking and learning, students actualize their potential for intellectual and human development.
 Future leaders are nurtured to be tolerant, humane and productive beings so that they are in a position to make a positive contribution to the nation and the international community.
 We believe that our students' character and attitude reflect their education

-Department of Chemical Engineering (DChE) Vision Statement
+School of Chemical Engineering (SChE) Vision Statement

 The DChE strives to train and educate students in the fields of Chemical Engineering for their future role to contribute in academia, research, business and industry.
 We will ensure that our alumni benefit society on local, national and global scale.

-Department of Chemical Engineering (DChE) Mission Statement
+School of Chemical Engineering (SChE) Mission Statement

-The mission of the Department of Chemical Engineering is to develop and disseminate the understanding of designing and operations of chemical processes so that our graduates can excel in academia, research, business and industry.
+The mission of the School of Chemical Engineering is to develop and disseminate the understanding of designing and operations of chemical processes so that our graduates can excel in academia, research, business and industry.